RPSIOErick/Angular-Practice/README.md

 ### <p>How to Run It</p>

 <p>I strongly recommend running the project in Visual Studio Code.
-You'll need to install Node.js to run the application.
+You'll need to install Node.js (version 18 or above) to run the application.

 First, install the node modules in both the API and CRUD-System folders.
 In the terminal, navigate to the API folder and run: